vootelerotov/renovator/README.md

 A CLI tool that you can run, that lists all the open PR-s in your repositories, and you can select which ones to merge.

+## What you need

+A Github token, with full repo rights.

 ## Usage

 ```bash